with Jeremy Westcott –

 Here are some dictionary definitions of meditation: the act of focusing one’s thoughts: to ponder, think on, muse, reflect, contemplate, babble, mutter, imagine; to murmur; to converse with oneself; to ruminate (chew the cud and extract all the goodness from it).

 It is not madness to speak to yourself.
 I speak to myself all the time.
-As we speak aloud, we are communicating the things of God to our spirit, which will grow and engage with the word.
+As we speak aloud, we are communicating the things of God to our spirit, which will grow and engage with them.
 And using our imagination is very much part of the process of meditation.
 If we are ‘just imagining it’, what is wrong with that?
 It is how God speaks to us.

 Music is very useful in meditation.
 It provides a platform which engages our imagination.
 The right side of our brain is where creativity and imagination reside.
 When we speak in tongues, scientists have found that it is the right side of our brain which is engaged in that activity.
 And the right side of the brain activates better, and more blood physically flows there, when we are at rest.
 So it is best to meditate when we are in a state of relaxation, which we can achieve by calming ourselves, taking deep breaths, and so on.
 Again, this is not wrong: it is simple and sensible preparation of our body.